-As shown in Figure 10, it appeared as if up until 2010 the number of deaths captured on the NPR was virtually the same as those ultimately reported by Stats SA, suggesting that virtually everyone from the age of 60 is on the NPR.
-However, once again, something appears to have changed since 2011, with the RMS capturing significantly more deaths than are reported by Stats SA.
-However, as Figure 9 confirms, the problem is not confined to the oldest age group.
+As shown in Figure 11, it appeared as if up until 2010 the number of deaths captured on the NPR was virtually the same as those ultimately reported by Stats SA, suggesting that virtually everyone aged 60 and above is on the NPR.
+However, once again, something appears to have changed since 2013, with the NPR capturing significantly more deaths than are reported by Stats SA.

-Figure 10: VR, VR adjusted for incompleteness of reporting, NPR, estimated VR, estimated adjusted VR: Deaths 60+
+Figure 11: VR, VR adjusted for incompleteness of reporting, NPR, estimated VR, estimated adjusted VR: Deaths 60+